Skip to content

 Grade: C

-This indicates the percent of patients prescribed antianxiety medications.
-These medications are given to patients suffering from depression or anxiety.
+This figure indicates the percentage of long-term patients who are administered antianxiety medication.
+These medications are typically given to patients experiencing anxiety and depression.

 Managing Depression Among Residents